zackforbing/ruby-submissions/1503/10_rales_engine.markdown

 Github:
 Production:

-"More features need completion and tests, but the basic concepts were well grasped"

 * **Completion**: 2 - Project completes most requirements but fails 4 or fewer spec harness tests
 * **Rails and ActiveRecord Style**: 2.5 - Project has some gaps in AR usage, including numerous business methods that rely on ruby enumerables to find the appropriate data